sommcoder/jsx-to-suitescript-transpiler/README.md

 1. Always start with a page Component (Form, List, Assistant) just like with regular suitelet ui development
 2. Components are wrapped in angle brackets just like HTML/XML.
 3. Use PascalCase for components just like JSX
-4. Select is a madeup component in JSSX.
+4. Select is a made-up component in JSSX.
 It is syntactic sugar for adding select options to a Field component and so Select is expressed as the child of Field
 5. If you would have a component reference another component in its options Object, you simply express this by wrapping that component with it's parent
 6. If you want to add a field to a Sublist, wrap the field in a sublist as its parent.
 If you want to add a field to the form the Field can be wrapped by a Tab or FieldGroup because in this instance the Field is added to the Page regardless.
 7. Every component MUST have properties (or "props") and they can never be duplicates or JSSX will throw an error